hudora/node-postgres-proxy/README.md

   `Server`-header or `Cache-Control` to modify the caching behaviour of proxy clients.
   Currently it is not possible to configure dynamic headers, e.g. a timestamp or a value based on the incoming request.
-* The original Sourcecode is written in [CoofeeScript 1.0][1].
-Install it and run `make default` to recompile the CoffeeScript into JAvascritp.
-This step is only needed, if you want to change the source.
+* the original sourcecode is written in [CoffeeScript 1.0][1].
+Install it and run `make default` to recompile the CoffeeScript into Javascript.
+You only need to do this if you've modified the CoffeeScript source.

 [1]: http://jashkenas.github.com/coffee-script/